-Wall Street Breakfast: Supply Chain Security

 A choppy session ensued on Thursday following the release of weekly jobless claims that saw another 3M Americans filing for benefits, bringing the total number to more than 36M since the coronavirus crisis began.
 All three major U.S. stock indexes ended the session solidly higher, however, while futures climbed another 0.3% overnight.
 A White House spokeswoman said President Trump is open to another possible stimulus bill, but will not sign the bill put forward by House of Representatives Democrats.
 On the calendar for today is retail sales data for April, expected to have collapsed 12% last month, marking the second-biggest decline since the government started tracking the series in 1992.

-Shares of Abbott Laboratories (NYSE:ABT) are off 3% premarket as the FDA investigates preliminary data that found inconsistencies with the company's rapid coronavirus test.
+Shares of Abbott Laboratories (ABT) are off 3% premarket as the FDA investigates preliminary data that found inconsistencies with the company's rapid coronavirus test.
 The analysis of ID NOW, which is used at the White House, found that it missed at least a third of positive cases detected by a rival test and as much as 48% when using the currently recommended dry nasal swabs.
 Abbott rejected the findings, saying the researchers used the test "in ways that it was not designed to be used."

 Go deeper: Britain approves Abbott, Roche antibody test.

-The New York Stock Exchange (NYSE:ICE) will open to a subset of floor brokers on May 26, who will be required to wear masks and follow strict social distancing requirements.
+The New York Stock Exchange (ICE) will open to a subset of floor brokers on May 26, who will be required to wear masks and follow strict social distancing requirements.
 They'll also be encouraged to avoid public transportation, and will be screened and have their temperatures taken when they enter the building.
 Why open if the exchange was functioning remotely?
 "Recent data demonstrate that our trading floor saves investors millions of dollars each day by making transactions more efficient," said NYSE President Stacey Cunningham.

-Facebook's (NASDAQ:FB) internet project is moving forward with the help of some global partners, including China Mobile (NYSE:CHL), Orange (NYSE:ORAN) and Vodafone (NASDAQ:VOD).
+Facebook's (FB) internet project is moving forward with the help of some global partners, including China Mobile (CHL), Orange (ORAN) and Vodafone (VOD).
 The 23,000-mile underwater internet cable circling the continent will link 16 countries with Europe and the Arabian peninsula and more than double its potential bandwidth.
 Construction is expected to be completed in 2023 or early 2024 and highlights increased interest from Silicon Valley companies in Africa.

 While final negotiations with lenders could still spill into the weekend, J.C.
-Penney (NYSE:JCP) is planning to file for bankruptcy within the next 24 hours, CNBC reports.
+Penney (JCP) is planning to file for bankruptcy within the next 24 hours, CNBC reports.
 The retailer has been in discussions with its first-lien lenders for a $450M loan to finance the bankruptcy and would require the achievement of certain goals to receive the second half of it.
 Restructuring plans include closing 180-200 out of the 846 J.C.
 Penney department stores that were active as of February.

 What else is happening...